hashicorp/terraform-provider-azurerm/website/docs/r/hdinsight_hadoop_cluster.html.markdown

 -> **NOTE:** One of the `storage_account` blocks must be marked as the default.

-* `storage_account_key` - (Required) The Access Key which should be used to connect to the Storage Account.
+* `storage_account_key` - (Required for Blob storage) The Access Key which should be used to connect to the Storage Account.
 Changing this forces a new resource to be created.

-* `storage_container_id` - (Required) The ID of the Storage Container.
+* `storage_container_id` - (Required for Blob storage) The ID of the Storage Container.
 Changing this forces a new resource to be created.

 -> **NOTE:** This can be obtained from the `id` of the `azurerm_storage_container` resource.

+* `storage_resource_id` - (Required for Gen2 storage)  The resource ID of the Storage Account.
+Changing this forces a new resource to be created.

+* `filesystem_id` - (Required for Gen2 storage) The ID of the Gen2 filesystem.
+See `azurerm_storage_data_lake_gen2_filesystem`.
+Changing this forces a new resource to be created.

+* `managed_identity_resource_id` - (Required for Gen2 storage) The ID managed identity for access to the Gen2 filesystem.
+Changing this forces a new resource to be created.

 ---